 - Due June 15: Submit your photo to SU I.D.
 Card Services.
 Your SU I.D. card will serve as your official University identification and will give you access to residence halls, dining centers, snack operations, athletic facilities, library privileges, vending machines, Stadium and Box Office events.
 (Your SU I.D. will be waiting for you at Ernie Davis Residence Hall upon check-in.)

-Visit the New Student and Family Programs website for a complete list of all required tasks for incoming students.
+Visit the New Student Programs website for a complete list of all required tasks for incoming students.

 - Due ASAP: You should apply for your F-1 visa using the I-20 you received for the Fall semester.

-- Due ASAP, if you are offered admission to SummerStart: Email proof of sufficient funds to cover the costs of the SummerStart program and the Fall and Spring semesters which totals to $92,426 to email@example.com.
+- Due ASAP, if you are offered admission to SummerStart: Email proof of sufficient funds to cover the costs of the SummerStart program and the Fall and Spring semesters to email@example.com.
 The Center for International Services will send you a new I-20 for the summer.
-The new I-20 will have the same SEVIS ID number as the Fall 2022 I-20 and you will be able to use it to enter the U.S. to begin your studies at Syracuse University on July 1, 2023.
+The new I-20 will have the same SEVIS ID number as the Fall Semester I-20.

 - Due Upon Arrival in the U.S: Check-in steps 1 to 3 for Center for International Services.